ochocinco0601/Bus_olly/BOS-prompt for BO template validation.md

 - Use signal-type + step-type reasoning based on the Prompt Matrix.
 - Avoid introducing fictitious values unless explicitly requested; draft plausible placeholders using business or technical context.
 ---
+### Output Guidelines
+- Return the **entire Business Observability Template** as a markdown table using the `Field | Value` format shown below.
+- This table must reflect the **complete system-of-record version** for the step — fully validated, enriched, and ready for signal generation.
+- Do not summarize, separate, or extract fields.
+Output should be a single consolidated table representing the final state of the step template.
+---
 ## Formatting Conventions
 - Use `inline code` for structural labels like `Suggested:`, `Owner:`, `KPI:`
 - Use *italics* for all AI-generated or recommended content